visheshtomarr/Substrate-kitties/README.md

-# Substrate Collectables Workshop: Starting Template
+# Substrate-Kittes: An NFT Marketplace built in Rust

+- A Substrate Kitty Pallet which allows users to buy/sell owned kitties.
+- The Pallet consists of extrinsic functions through which users can create, transfer, buy and set prices for an NFT kitty.
-This is the starting template for: https://github.com/shawntabrizi/substrate-collectables-workshop
+- This is the starting template for: https://github.com/shawntabrizi/substrate-collectables-workshop

 ## Setup